 - Dunraven Pass (8,859 ft) peaks first, often in mid-September.
 The aspens along the road between Canyon and Tower are some of the most photogenic in the park.

-- West Thumb Geyser Basin (7,792 ft) offers a tranquil lakeside setting with aspens showing brilliant gold by mid-to-late September.
+- West Thumb Geyser Basin (7,792 ft) offers a quiet lakeside setting with aspens showing gold by mid-to-late September.

 - Grand Canyon of the Yellowstone (7,800 ft) gets golden aspens framing the waterfalls by late September.
-The combination of yellow leaves, rust-colored canyon walls, and blue sky is hard to beat.
+Yellow leaves, rust-colored canyon walls, blue sky.
+Hard to beat.

-- Old Faithful and Geyser Basins (7,349 ft) are surrounded by aspen and cottonwood that turn late September into early October.
+- Old Faithful and the geyser basins (7,349 ft) are surrounded by aspen and cottonwood that turn late September into early October.

-- Lamar Valley (6,400 ft) transforms with warm tones across meadows and forest edges, typically late September through mid-October.
+- Lamar Valley (6,400 ft) shifts to warm tones across meadows and forest edges, typically late September through mid-October.

-- Mammoth Hot Springs (6,735 ft) is the last area to peak, often holding color into early October thanks to the lower elevation.
+- Mammoth Hot Springs (6,200 ft) peaks last, often holding color into early October thanks to the lower elevation.

-If you take nothing else away from this article, please heed this warning.
-Strongly reconsider a hike up Mount Washburn in September.
-Those hungry grizzlies are all over this mountain stocking up on food.
-At the bare minimum, speak to a ranger about bear activity and travel in as large (and noisy) of a group as possible.
-It’s frustrating because September is one of the few months of the year Washburn isn’t buried in snow.
+If you take nothing else away from this article, heed this warning.
+Think hard before hiking Mount Washburn in September.
+Hungry grizzlies work this mountain hard while stocking up for winter.
+At minimum, talk to a ranger about recent bear activity and travel in as large and noisy a group as you can manage.
+It’s frustrating, because September is one of the few months Washburn isn’t buried in snow.

 What to Pack for Yellowstone in September